 OSS occurs when a student is removed from school for the entire day and is not permitted on Academy property or allowed to attend any school function for the day.
-All missed work (tests, projects, homework, etc) will be reduced by one letter grade (8 points).
+All missed work (tests, projects, homework, etc) may be reduced by up to one letter grade (10 points).